xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 The press was accused of being **subservient** to the government. -
 I know why you **hung up on** the toxic Exes.

-**reproach, reprehend, reproof, reprimand, rebuke**
-**peevish, cranky, irritable, whiny, snarky, obnoxious**.

 **Donkey Doug**.
-One main functionality of men is to produce **semens**, but we already have banks for that nowadays. -
+One main functionality of men is to produce **semens**, but we already have banks for that nowadays.

 **vermin, pest**
 **Grey worm**, **red flea**, black rat, Names that remind them what they are -- **Vermin**.